viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 When we talk about mocks, we are actually talking about "stunt doubles".
 They work in movies, replacing the main actors in dangerous scenes and usually look like them.
 If a stunt double gets hurt, the audience will not perceive that an accident has occurred, because the original actor will continue appearing in the movie consistently.
 Therefore, a stunt double is someone who replaces and preserves the “actual” actor.

-We also appreciate stunt doubles in automated software tests.
-We call them "test doubles".
+Stunt doubles are very present in automated software tests, too.
+Here, we call them "test doubles".
 They help us test features (class method or function), playing important roles.
-Depending what they do in each situation, we call them by different aliases: dummy, fake, stub, spy or mock.
+Depending on what they do in each situation, we call them by different aliases: dummy, fake, stub, spy or mock.
 If you are unfamiliar with this classification, I suggest you read a great text by Martin Fowler, [Mocks aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs).

 Usually, test doubles are helpful to: